Skip to content

 What is a Cluster?

-In graph theory, a cluster in is a composite node that encapsulates a group of related nodes and their connections, formed based on specific criteria, to simplify and enhance the visualization of network diagrams.
+In graph theory, a cluster is a composite node that encapsulates a group of related nodes and their connections, formed based on specific criteria, to simplify and enhance the visualization of network diagrams.
 It serves as an interactive element that can be expanded or collapsed, allowing users to explore the network at different levels of detail while reducing visual complexity.

 Why Use Clusters?